 - The Hanafee research grant funding will run from October 1 of the award year to September 30 of the subsequent year

-A. The deadline for receipt of a letter of intent for the Hanafee Research Grant is April 1, 2022.
-The letter should be a one-page abstract of the research or educational proposal, submitted electronically (in .pdf or .doc format) to Colleen Will (firstname.lastname@example.org).
-In the subject line of e-mail submissions, indicate the following: “2022 ASHNR Hanafee Grant Award Letter of Intent Submission”
+A. The deadline for receipt of a letter of intent for the Hanafee Research Grant is Monday, April 3, 2023.
+The letter should be a one-page abstract of the research or educational proposal, submitted electronically (in .pdf or .doc format) to Theresa Espinosa (firstname.lastname@example.org).
+In the subject line of e-mail submissions, indicate the following: “2023 ASHNR Hanafee Grant Award Letter of Intent Submission”

 C. Selection of award recipients will be in September, with subsequent notification of the recipient and institution.
 All those with interests in the award, or employees of an institution that may be involved in the award, shall recuse themselves from voting on such applications.